How To Get Rid Of Your Cold Sore Quickly

 How do you catch the cold sore virus?

 Kissing or sharing drinks with someone who has a cold sore is the main way of catching the virus.
 However, the virus lies dormant in a lot of us and unless you have a breakout you won’t be contagious.

 What are the other causes of cold sores?

 It’s commonly assumed that cold sores occur when you’re run down or stressed as your immune system is low, which is true.
 But, sunlight can also cause cold sores.
 Hence why when you’re holiday you can often breakout.

 There is no quick fix for cold sores.
 Time is generally the best healer and it takes about a week for a cold sore to heal and disappear.
 In terms of treatment, Lysine is your best bet.
 It is an amino acid which has been shown to both treat and prevent cold sore flare ups as it slows the activity of arginine, an amino acid that promotes the growth of the herpes virus.

 Fish, chicken, milk, cheese, eggs and potatoes are all good sources of lysine.
 You can also supplement it in the form of Lamberts L-Lysine.

 If you regularly suffer with cold sores it’s worth taking preventative measures.
 Taking a lysine supplement as advised above should help.

 For a two-pronged approach, you can also apply lysine topically.
-Balmkind Lip Balm, £12, contains lysine, as well as nourishing antioxidants such as kernel oil.
+Good Health Naturally Lysine Lip Balm, contains lysine, as well as nourishing antioxidants such as kernel oil.
 It’s also worth opting for a lip balm that contains sun protection, especially when you go on holiday.